Lapis Lazuli

 Lapis Lazuli is still highly regarded as a magical stone today.
 Containing the energies of royalty, wisdom, truth, balance, justice, patience, loyalty, and communication, to name but a few.

-Along with strong links to the beautiful Archangel Michael,
+Along with solid links to the beautiful Archangel Michael,

 Lapis Lazuli is a must when it comes to owning crystals.